Worst-Case Distance-Aware Error Bounds for Neural Networks: BACKGROUND

-where $\bfx \in \calX \subset \bbR^d$ is a d-dimensional input vector and $x_p$ is its $p$-th component.
-In this formulation, $\Phi_q$ and $\psi_{p,q}$ are univariate functions representing the outer and inner layers' nodes, respectively. \ac{KAN}~\cite{liu2025kan} relaxes the two-layer structure by allowing arbitrary depth and a flexible number of univariate functions.
+where $\bfx \in \calX \subset \bbR^d$ is a d-dimensional input vector, and $x_p$ is its $p$-th component.
+In this formulation, $\Phi_q$ and $\psi_{p,q}$ are univariate functions corresponding to the nodes of outer and inner layers, respectively. \ac{KAN}~\cite{liu2025kan} relaxes the two-layer structure by allowing arbitrary depth and a flexible number of univariate functions.
 These functions are replaced with B-splines, leading to a hierarchical representation of a vector-value function $\bff=(f_1(\bfx),f_2(\bfx),\cdots,f_m(\bfx))$ where each component $f_r: \calX \to \bbR$ for $r \in \{1,2,\cdots,m\}$, as follows: